The Curriculum: An Overview

 - Expressive Arts and Design

-Teachers plan to provide a stimulating and enabling environment in which the children can achieve their developmental goals.
+Teachers planning also provides 'continuous provision' in which the children can achieve their developmental goals.

 The National Curriculum consists of three ‘Core Subjects’: